-- 40.4 Exceptionally, at each Competition where a sprint session is scheduled, and in addition to the provisions of Article 40.2, other than when the cars are sealed overnight in accordance with Article 40.6, the following conditions will also apply: - a) The following items may be replaced with components of the same specification: - i) Brake friction material and associated parameters - ii) Engine exhaust system - iii) Engine oil filters - iv) Intake air filter - v) Spark plugs - b) Requests made under 40.3 for replacement parts that are different in design will be considered for approval where the Competitor can demonstrate there is a shortage of parts, and provided that the replacement part is of a specification that has been previously used in a qualifying session or a race.
-In such cases, the Competitor must inform the FIA in writing prior to the start of the sprint session of any parts where this may be necessary. - 40.5 At the end of each qualifying session or sprint shootout the FIA will select specific cars to undergo further checks.
-Once informed their car has been selected the Competitor concerned must take the car to the Parc Fermé immediately.

-- 40.6 Within two (2) hours of the end of both the qualifying session and the sprint session (where it is scheduled) all cars used during each session (or which were intended for use but failed to leave the pit lane) must be covered and ready for FIA seals to be applied in order to ensure that they remain secure until the following day.
+- 40.4 Exceptionally, at each Competition where a sprint session is scheduled, and in addition to the provisions of Article 40.2, other than when the cars are sealed overnight in accordance with Article 40.6, the following conditions will also apply:

+- a) The following items may be replaced with components of the same specification:

+- i) Brake friction material and associated parameters

+- ii) Engine exhaust system

+- iii) Engine oil filters

+- iv) Intake air filter

+- v) Spark plugs

+- b) requests made under 40.3 for replacement parts that are different in design will be considered for approval where the Competitor can demonstrate there is a shortage of parts, and provided that the replacement part is of a specification that has been previously used in a qualifying session or a race.
+In such cases, the Competitor must inform the FIA in writing prior to the start of the sprint session of any parts where this may be necessary. - 40.5 At the end of each sprint qualifying and qualifying session or sprint shootout the FIA will select specific cars to undergo further checks.
+Once informed their car has been selected the Competitor concerned must take the car to the Parc Fermé immediately. - 40.6 Within two (2) hours of the end of both the sprint qualifying (where it is scheduled) and the qualifying session and the sprint session (where it is scheduled) all cars used during each session (or which were intended for use but failed to leave the pit lane) must be covered and ready for FIA seals to be applied in order to ensure that they remain secure until the following day.
 For marketing purposes this deadline may be extended for one car from each Competitor for a maximum of two (2) hours by prior arrangement with the Technical Delegate.
-Whilst cars are covered overnight, they may be fitted with devices to keep them warm. - 40.7 At each Competition where a sprint session is scheduled, three (3) hours before the start of the sprint shootout, the seals and covers may be removed but the cars will remain under parc fermé conditions until the start of the race. - 40.8 Five (5) hours before the scheduled start of the formation lap for the race, the seals and covers may be removed but the cars will remain under parc fermé conditions until the start of the race. - 40.9 A Competitor may not modify any part on the car or make changes to the set-up of the suspension whilst the car is being held under parc fermé conditions.
-In the case of a breach of this Article, the relevant driver must start the race from the pit lane and follow the procedures prescribed in Article 44.2.

-In addition to the above penalty, for each Competition where a sprint session is scheduled, if the parc fermé conditions are breached before the start of the sprint session, the relevant driver must start the sprint session from the pit lane and follow the procedures prescribed in Article 43.3.
+Whilst cars are covered overnight, they may be fitted with devices to keep them warm.
+In the case of a breach of this Article, it will also be considered that the Competitor has breached Article 40.9.
+The relevant driver will be penalised by a single penalty for the combination of both offences. - 40.7 At each Competition where a sprint session is scheduled, three (3) hours before the scheduled start of the formation lap for the sprint shootout, the seals and covers may be removed but the cars will remain under parc fermé conditions until the start of the sprint race. - 40.8 Five (5) hours before the scheduled start of the formation lap for the race, the seals and covers may be removed but the cars will remain under parc fermé conditions until the start of the race. - 40.9 A Competitor may not modify any part on the car or make changes to the set-up of the suspension whilst the car is being held under parc fermé conditions.
+In the case of a breach of this Article: - a) At each Competition where a sprint session is not scheduled, the relevant driver must start the race from the pit lane and follow the procedures prescribed in Article 44.2. - b) In addition to the above penalty, for At each Competition where a sprint session is scheduled, if the parc fermé conditions are breached before the start of the sprint session, the relevant driver must start the sprint session from the pit lane and follow the procedures prescribed in Article 43.3.
+If the parc fermé conditions are breached after the start of the qualifying session the relevant driver must start the race from the pit lane and follow the procedures prescribed in Article 44.2.